BjoernPetersen/MusicBot/README.md

 For documentation on how to implement plugins, have a look at the JavaDocs or at the [docs hosted on github.io](https://bjoernpetersen.github.io/MusicBot/).

+## License

+This project is released under the MIT License.
+That includes every file in this repository, unless explicitly stated otherwise at the top of a file.
+A copy of the license text can be found in the [LICENSE file](LICENSE).